bihor/camaliga/Documentation/Configuration/Typoscript-reference/Index.rst

 settings.img.height                       int            Height of the images.
 Can be used in the template.
 500 settings.img.thumbWidth                   int            Thumbnail width of the images.
 Can be used in the template.
 195 settings.img.thumbHeight                  int            Thumbnail height of the images.
 Can be used in the template.
-139 settings.item.width                       int            Width of an (carousel-)item.
+139 settings.img.folderForNewEntries          string         Folder in the default storage for uploaded images in the FE                        camaliga settings.item.width                       int            Width of an (carousel-)item.
 195 settings.item.height                      int            Height of an (carousel-)item.
 290 settings.item.padding                     int            Padding of an (carousel-)item.
 0